-Connect everything you want to attach to your TV – like the power, AV, HDMI and scart cables – before you mount it.
+Connect everything you want to attach to your TV, like your aerial cable, power lead, or HDMI cable.before you mount it.

-Then, with the help of someone else, lift the TV into place – attaching the 2 parts of the bracket with a screwdriver or Allen key (this depends on the type of bracket).
+Then with the help of someone else, lift the TV into place – securing the 2 parts of the bracket with a screwdriver or Allen key (this depends on the type of bracket).